Review of Felt, Friendship, and Feelings, a tabletop RPG with a classic kids show vibe!

 From the start, my kid already loved Sesame Street and Fraggle Rock, so when I asked about playing Felt, Friendship, and Feelings by showing some of the pictures in the file… we got a toddler happy dance.

-Once we started playing, kiddo jumped right in and was excitedly telling the story with no issues.
-After the first game went for about an hour, we needed to stop to make dinner, but kiddo remembered it the next day and was enthusiastically asking to play again (which I happily obliged).
+Once we started playing, my kid jumped right in and was excitedly telling the story with no issues.
+After the first game went for about an hour, we needed to stop to make dinner, but my kid remembered it the next day and was enthusiastically asking to play again (which I happily obliged).

 Felt, Friendship, and Feelings is super cute, super age appropriate, and a very fun teaching tool for covering social and emotional learning.
-My kid was engaged, and I also had fun (especially with all the cute stuff my kid was doing and the wacky stories kiddo came up with).
+My kid was engaged, and I also had fun (especially with all the cute stuff my kid was doing and the wacky stories my kid came up with).

 This is a pretty perfect game for small children, and it is also a great starter TTRPG for any parents thinking about where to begin.